Does Homeowners Insurance Cover Gas Leaks in Little Rock?

 • Appliance malfunctions: Faulty equipment connected to gas lines may also be a source of leaks.

-Are Gas Leaks Covered by Standard Homeowners Insurance?
+Are Gas Leaks Covered by Standard Homeowners Insurance in Little Rock?

 It depends on the circumstances of the leak.